protosens/monorepo.cljc/module/maestro/API.md

    to [`protosens.maestro/task`](#protosens.maestro/task) to compute required aliases.
 Everything after is a command to template (see [`template-command`](#protosens.maestro.process/template-command)).

-   `basis` may contain a `:maestro.process/command` that will be prepended before templating.
+   `proto-basis` may contain a `:maestro.process/command` that will be prepended before templating.

    Extra environment variable maps provided in `:maestro/env` of required aliases,